bluebird bio Inc. (BLUE) upgraded Issued by Wall Street Gurus

-bluebird bio Inc. (NASDAQ:BLUE) went down by -5.44% from its latest closing price compared to the recent 1-year high of $31.67.
-The company’s stock price has collected 5.34% of gains in the last five trading sessions.
+bluebird bio Inc. (NASDAQ:BLUE) went down by -6.79% from its latest closing price compared to the recent 1-year high of $31.67.
+The company’s stock price has collected -5.83% of loss in the last five trading sessions.
 The Wall Street Journal reported on 12/13/21 that Arena, Harley-Davidson, Bluebird Bio, Peloton: What to Watch in the Stock Market Today

 Is It Worth Investing in bluebird bio Inc. (NASDAQ :BLUE) Right Now?